nicholasadamou/stockmine/README.md

 ## 🤔 Why make '_Stock Flight_'?

-This project was created for the [HackUIowa](https://hackuiowa-2019.devpost.com/) event.
+This project was created for the 2019 [HackUIowa](https://hackuiowa-2019.devpost.com/) event.

-HackUIowa is a 2 day non-stop hackathon, and it will be held at University of Iowa in the heart of downtown Iowa City, USA.
-The event is open to all university students that have a passion for creating things with technology!
+HackUIowa was a 2 day non-stop hackathon, and it was held at University of Iowa in the heart of downtown Iowa City, USA.2

 ## Technologies